Immaculate Heart of Mary Seminary (Winona, Minnesota)

-Immaculate Heart of Mary (IHM) Seminary is a Roman Catholic college seminary for men in Winona, Minnesota, in the United States that is sponsored by the Diocese of Winona.
+Immaculate Heart of Mary (IHM) Seminary is a Roman Catholic college seminary for men in Winona, Minnesota, in the United States that is sponsored by the Diocese of Winona-Rochester.

 Located adjacent to Saint Mary's University of Minnesota, IHM has provided college-level seminary training since 1948.
 Seminarians come primary from dioceses in the Midwestern United States to live at IHM and take classes from Saint Mary's.
 As of 2024, Bishop Robert E. Barron is the president of the IHM advisory board.

 On completion of their course work, seminarians at IHM receive a Bachelor of Arts degree in philosophy.

 History

 1912 to 1951

 In 1912, Bishop Patrick Heffron of Winona founded Saint Mary's College in Winona.
 Its mission was providing a college education for seminarians and male lay people.The diocese in 1943 transferred operation of Saint Mary's to the Brothers of the Christian Schools (De La Salle Brothers).

 Bishop Leo Bintz of Winona decided that the seminarians attending Saint Mary's needed their own seminary residence.
 He opened IHM in 1947.
 The first group of seminarians moved into IHM that fall and started classes at Saint Mary's.
 Their teachers included Reverend George Speltz, a future bishop of the Diocese of St. Cloud, and Reverend William Magee.
 IHM was officially founded and canonically erected on July 16, 1948, with Speltz as its first rector.
 That first year, IHM had an enrollment of twenty-five students.
 Its first graduate was Paul Halloran in 1949.
 IHM opened its first dormitory, Kelly Hall, in 1951.